ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 </field>
 ```

-Children of the `fieldValue` node list the general properties of the Field's original image (`fileSize`, `fileName`, `inputUri`, etc.), as well as variations.
+Children of the `fieldValue` node list the general properties of the Field's original image (`fileSize`, `fileName`, `inputUri`, etc.), and its variations.
 For each variation, a URI is provided.
 Requested through REST, this resource generates the variation if it doesn't exist yet, and list the variation details:

 ``` xml
 <ContentImageVariation media-type="application/vnd.ibexa.api.ContentImageVariation+xml" href="/api/ibexa/v2/content/binary/images/240-1480/variations/tiny">